getting-around

 | Best for | Sunset rides, quiet cycling |

 This route passes the lighthouse (La Farola) and continues along the western beaches.
 Less touristy than the eastern promenade.
+Check out the best sunset spots in Malaga to time your ride right.

 5. Montes de Malaga Challenge